sergiorra/config-manager/README.md

 ### Prerequisites

-The Config Manager has some prerequistites in order to work as expected:
+The Config Manager has some prerequisites in order to work as expected:

 - Folder `config` on the root of the project
 - The global config file will be named `config.json` and will be inside the `config` folder.
 It is a mandatory file.